jforrest602/projects/MYDFIR_30Day_Challenge.md

 <img width="810" alt="day5-7" src="https://github.com/user-attachments/assets/4a746d6d-dcf7-4d91-aa34-6e65e9aaf7be">

 Now that I have this Windows server machine in the cloud with RDP exposed to the internet, I am expecting unsuccessful login attempts from the internet to begin.
 This traffic should generate plenty of logs to dig into in the coming days.

+*In order to prevent this post from becoming too long, I will continue this project in a separate post labled Part 2*